emmastrand/EmmaStrand_Notebook/_posts/2021-02-01-16s-Sequencing-HoloInt.md

 57C with 10 uM primer seems to get good solid bands at ~350 bp and the bottom is primer dimer.
 My thought is we move forward with the above master mix ratios and cut the bands physically out of the gel.
 ![gel](https://github.com/emmastrand/EmmaStrand_Notebook/blob/master/images/20210305-gel-16s.jpg?raw=true)

+We decided to change the dilution concentration to 4 ng/uL instead of 3.33 ng/uL so that the total ng per sample across triplicates is 12 ng.